Hi there, I'm Kate Bonilla and WELCOME to Great U.S. Beef Jerky!

 Sometimes friends would ask me if I made the jerky in my kitchen.
 The answer is a big, NO. As a food industry professional I know very well the importance of Food Safety & Quality Assurance.

-I have no desire to make anyone sick, least of all via my cooking.
+I have no desire to make anyone sick, least of all via MY cooking.
+LOL!
 I’m not the greatest cook and I generally hate cooking anyways.
 I love to eat, I think I just dislike all the cleanup TBH.
 I do love to bake but mostly just around the holidays.

 I have partnered with an excellent production facility in Southern California who has decades of experience making the best handcrafted jerky to the highest standards.